BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/matched_play.md

 In such games, there is a chance that the same characters feature on both sides.
 It is important to note that if a character has a special rule that triggers off a specific friendly model (such as a character that is able to re-roll a dice whilst within range of a specific character), that these rules will only come into effect from the friendly character, and that the enemy version will not inadvertently provide benefits to the characters from the other Army.

 *For example: Samwise Gamgee may declare a free Heroic Combat if Frodo Baggins is Engaged in Combat and within 6" of him.
-If both players have Frodo and Sam in their Army, then the Sam from one army cannot declare this free Heroic Combat if only the enemy Frodo is in range - the Frodo from their own Army must be in range to provide the benefit.
-Matched Play Principles*
+If both players have Frodo and Sam in their Army, then the Sam from one army cannot declare this free Heroic Combat if only the enemy Frodo is in range - the Frodo from their own Army must be in range to provide the benefit.*

 ### MULTIPLAYER GAMES